dbernheisel/presentation-elixir-web-deployment-today/modern-web/why-elixir/why-elixir.md

 | Decorator pattern     | fun                |
 | Visitor pattern       | FUNCTIONS          |

+^ All of these principles are great and valid and promote maintainable programs, but when there are so many of those patterns, and sometimes they compete, it's difficult to get just one of them down until you have the time to experience the ugly parts of not following those principles.

+^ With functional programming and Elixir, the coding practices that the community has championed and learned from each other and learned from the sins of other languages are much easier to pick up and recognize.
+It's not foreign.

 ---

 # [fit] Elixir has
 # [fit] excellent
 # [fit] patterns

+^ When we meet syntactical noise, tedious tasks like memory management, and so many principles to remember in order to keep ourselves in line as well as our friends, it's becomes easier to quit and get frustrated.

+^ When we see a pattern, we delight in seeing it reoccur and with Elixir we see it often.
+It's simple.
+It's understandable.
+Elixir doesn't get in the way, it doesn't add noise while you're trying to solve a problem

 ---